thinkshout/thinkshout/blog/_posts/2010-05-26-drupal-menu-hellp.md

 created: 1274939908
 permalink: blog/2010/05/lev/drupal-menu-hellp/
 tags:
-short: I recently had to implement what seemed like a very simple feature for a client, moving several of the local tasks located on a user's profile page into the site's primary menu.
-The menu paths in question are dynamic, E.g, /user/%/edit, /user/%/orders, /user/%/notifications, etc., which at first seemed like slight complication.
-So how to tackle this?
-At first blush, one might think that you can just use the Menu module to add a dynamic menu item though the GUI or menu API.
-Well, that won't work.
-You can only create a menu item that way for an existing path that you have access to.
-Luckily, Drupal provides a hook that seems like the perfect solution.
+short: I recently had to implement what seemed like a very simple feature for a client...
 author: lev

 ---